SilverGekko/cs361/README.md

-Node packages that need to by installed for server to work:
+Node packages that need to be installed for server to work:

 express
 body-parser